dgweissman/website/content/home/posts.md

  css_class = ""
 +++

 As a secondary science and substitute teacher, a university teaching assistant and guest lecturer, and a college Psychology instructor at San Quentin prison, I have taught a full breadth of possible academic disciplines to students from age 7 to 70, who have been diverse in every conceivable way.
-This experience gives me the perspective, knowledge, and confidence to apply a diverse, multimodal, practical, and interactive pedagogy at the university level.
+This experience gives me the perspective, knowledge, and confidence to apply a diverse, multimodal, inclusive, practical, and interactive pedagogy at the university level.

 ## Experience: